-- (a) Subsequent to exhausting the section 13.0 dispute resolution provisions, after providing a thirty (30)-day written notice of an opportunity to cure an alleged breach of this Compact, unless the circumstances are deemed to require immediate relief, either the Tribe or the State (also referred to in this section as "party" or "parties") may bring an action in federal court for a declaration that the other party has materially breached this Compact.
-If the federal court rules that a party has materially breached this Compact, then the party found to have committed the breach shall have sixty (60) days after the later of entry of a final judgment and the conclusion of any appeals and any filing periods for any further appeal have expired, to cure the material breach, but the non-breaching party may seek to shorten this time in the event of a public health or safety emergency.
+- (a) Subsequent to exhausting the section 13.1(a) through (c) dispute resolution provisions, after providing a thirty (30)-day written notice of an opportunity to cure an alleged breach of this Compact, unless the circumstances are deemed to require immediate relief, either the Tribe or the State may bring an action in federal court for a declaration that the other party has materially breached this Compact.
+If the federal court rules that a party has materially breached this Compact, then the party found to have committed the breach shall have sixty (60) days after the later of entry of a final judgment and the conclusion of any appeals, to cure the material breach.
 The court may order additional time to cure the breach if the material breach cannot be cured within sixty (60) days even in good faith and with due diligence. - (b) If the material breach is not cured within the time allowed by the court, then in addition to the declaration of material breach and any equitable remedies explicitly identified in section 13.0 that may have been awarded, the non-breaching party may seek, in the same federal court action, enforcement of the judgment or termination of the Compact as a further judicially imposed remedy.
 The court may order termination based only on a finding (i) that the respondent party has breached its Compact obligations, and (ii) that the respondent party willfully failed to cure the material breach within the time allowed.
-In the event a federal court determines that it lacks jurisdiction over such an action, the action may be brought in the superior court for the County, and any finding that termination is warranted shall be effective thirty (30) days after issuance of the termination order by the federal district court or superior court, as the case may be. - (c) The parties expressly waive, and also waive their right to assert, their sovereign immunity from suit for purposes of an action under this section, subject to the waiver qualifications stated in section 13.3.
+Any finding that termination is warranted shall be effective thirty (30)

+days after issuance of the termination order by the federal district court.

+(c) The parties expressly waive, and also waive their right to assert, their sovereign immunity from suit for purposes of an action under this section, subject to the waiver qualifications stated in section 13.3.